 Healthcare Assistants (HCAs)

-Our HCAs are trained to undertake specific clinical procedures including blood pressure and new patient checks, health promotion, urinalysis, weight and height recording and phlebotomy (blood tests).
+Our HCAs are trained to undertake specific clinical procedures including blood pressure and new patient checks, health promotion, wound management, urinalysis, weight and height recording and phlebotomy (blood tests).

 Emma Weaver (f)